czarandy/czarandy.github.io/_stories/2007-parallel-lines.md

 > Dear Joe,
 >
 > Thanks for suggesting the film "The Parlor".
 I enjoyed watching it very much, and the ending in particular was a surprising twist.
 It reminded me of an O. Henry short story.
-I know you don't like to read very much, but perhaps you could try "The Plutonian Fire".one of my favorites.
-I've found that our communications.these e-mails in particular.have become an increasingly important part of my life.
-I am still uncomfortable meeting you in person.many of my other friends are unaware of my situation.but perhaps we can arrange something for next Saturday?
+I know you don't like to read very much, but perhaps you could try "The Plutonian Fire"—one of my favorites.
+I've found that our communications—these e-mails in particular—have become an increasingly important part of my life.
+I am still uncomfortable meeting you in person—many of my other friends are unaware of my situation—but perhaps we can arrange something for next Saturday?
 >
 > Your friend,
 > Leonard